tuxcanfly/tuxcanfly.me/content/book-review-the-blade-itself.rst

 Logen Ninefingers is a savage, brutal, primitive northman who has escaped the Shanka (like Orcs) and on his way to find the first of the twelve Magi, Bayaz.
-After meeting Bayaz, they reach the union where their paths cross Glocker's and Luthar's.
+After meeting Bayaz, they reach the union where their paths cross Glokta's and Luthar's.

 Ferro Maljinn, a fierce, ex-slave girl and the Magus Yulwei cross the Gurkish